ggggggg876/NWG-Exposed/README.md

 ### School of the West

-[Schoolofthewest.world](http://Schoolofthewest.world) is an "an educational resource for homeschooling parents".
+[Schoolofthewest.world](http://Schoolofthewest.world) is an "an educational resource for homeschooling parents" and another project in the NWG network.

 ![](SotW-1.png)